magicleap/ml1-spectator-mode/README.md

 4. Add a new video source and select the camera you are using to capture from the headset’s position as the Source Name.
 5. Make sure your NDI Source is above the Video Source in the scene hierarchy.
 ![image](https://user-images.githubusercontent.com/38482323/129375076-4c43c47b-e1fd-4835-989f-de7d11e3db28.png)

+*If using the sample scene, skip to step 8.
+If building from scratch, follow 6-7.*

 6. Follow the steps listed in the [KlakNDI](https://github.com/keijiro/KlakNDI) repo to add an NDI stream to your Unity project.
 7. Inside your Unity project, make sure that the NDI component has alpha enabled in its NDI Sender Script and the Camera that you are using as your source uses a solid black background with transparent alpha.
 ![image](https://user-images.githubusercontent.com/38482323/129375993-5a10fdbd-e99b-4c7b-a3d8-9f692c294e13.png)

 8. Start the game on the desktop and headsets.
-9. To create or find a network anchor on the Magic Leap Headsets, press the trigger on the controller.
+9. To create or find a network anchor on the Magic Leap Headsets, press the bumper on the controller.
 On the desktop, select the game and press the spacebar.
+To switch which camera is streaming to OBS, press the "1" key.
 10. Once the client and server Unity applications are connected, select the NDI Source in the Sources panel inside the OBS application.
 11. Select the gear icon to open the NDI's source properties.
 12. Select the drop down arrow near the Sources Name Field.